andrewhodel/sdb/README.md

 # SDB - a database in js that operates in memory and provides indexes, range searches, regex searches and fulltext searches

-# Having Problems?
+# support
-Please file a bug report if you find a problem.
+File an issue in this Github repository if you find a problem.

 # sdb, the right database
 ```javascript